Toy Poodle in an Apartment

 Can a Toy Poodle live in an apartment?
 Toy Poodles can adapt well to apartment living.
 Their small size and moderate energy levels make them more suitable for smaller spaces.

-With a typical weight of 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle benefits from care tailored to its physical and behavioral profile.
 What follows is a practical breakdown of the key factors.

 Space Requirements